yesBibekaryal/yesBibekaryal/README.md

 <h1>🎊 Hey, Awesome People!
 I'm Bibek Aryal! 🚀</h1>
 <h2>🌟 Who Am I?</h2>
-<p>I’m your friendly neighborhood <strong>DevOps Engineer</strong> from the stunning mountains of Nepal!
+<p>I’m your friendly neighborhood <strong>Junior DevOps Engineer</strong> from the stunning mountains of Nepal!
 When I'm not busy sprinkling automation magic, I’m on a quest to conquer the latest DevOps tools and technologies.
 Let’s make those workflows as smooth as butter! 🧈✨</p>
 <h2>👨‍💻 My Projects</h2>
 <p>Curious about my creations?
 Dive into my world of code and innovation on my <a href="https://www.yesbibekaryal.com/category/projects/">My Projects</a>! 🖥️💡</p>
 <h2>📝 Articles & Blogs</h2>